-Treatment is essential, as it causes intense stress and psychological problems for patients, which aggravate the situation.
+Treatment is essential, as alopecia areata causes intense stress and psychological problems for patients, which aggravate the situation.
 Treatment of alopecia areata is important, because patients overcome their social phobia and the quality of their lives improves.
-In case of small damages, treatment of alopecia areata consists in mere monitoring of the situation, as the problem often is being resolved and the hair grows back.
+In case of small damages, the treatment consists in mere monitoring of the situation, as the problem often is being resolved and the hair grows back.

-The latest development in the treatment of alopecia areata is the promising PRP method (Platelet Rich Plasma).
-PRP therapy has been used for many years in the treatment of wounds, burns and chronic ulcers, significantly speeding up the healing process and distinctly improving the quality of the scar.
-In recent years, it has been applied with great success in the treatment of hair loss, both in maintenance therapy as well as supplementary in combination with hair transplantation.
+The latest development in the treatment of alopecia areata is the promising Hair Loss Treatment with autologous growth factors.
+This therapy has been used for many years in the treatment of wounds, burns and chronic ulcers, significantly speeding up the healing process and distinctly improving the quality of the scar.
+In recent years, it has been applied with great success in the treatment of hair loss, both as a maintenance therapy as well as a supplementary, combined with hair transplantation.

-For PRP treatment, a small amount of blood is taken from the patient and placed in a centrifuge.
-The centrifugation isolates the blood plasma, which is rich in platelets.
-The platelets are then activated by addition of calcium chloride ions; this causes the secretion of a significant amount of growth factors which are able to stimulate the progenitor stem cells located in the hair follicle.
+For autologous growth factors treatment, a small amount of blood is taken from the patient and placed in a centrifuge.
+The centrifugation isolates the blood ingredients.
+The ingredients are then activated by adding calcium chloride ions; this causes the secretion of a significant amount of growth factors which are able to stimulate the hair follicles.
 They also stimulate the healing power of the body at a topical level, enhancing the multiplication of cells that are essential for the process of healing and the normal function of the skin and its components.

-PRP therapy is performed with a 30G microneedle, which makes it virtually painless, and no local anaesthesia is required.
-The PRP treatment session lasts 30-40 minutes and does not cause skin irritation.
-Modern PRP therapy protocols prescribe 3-4 sessions at one month intervals, while repeat sessions are recommended every 3-6 months.
-Clinical response to treatment with PRP varies; it can show the first results immediately, even after the first session, but usually the results become visible after the first 2-3 sessions.
+Autologous growth factor therapy is performed with a 30G microneedle, which makes it virtually painless, and no local anaesthesia is required.
+The treatment session lasts 30-40 minutes and does not cause skin irritation.
+Modern therapy protocols prescribe 3-4 sessions at one-month intervals, while repeat sessions are recommended every 3-6 months.
+Clinical response to treatment varies; it can show the first results immediately, even after the first session, but usually the results become visible after the first 2-3 sessions.